 Milos Cyclades, Greece Travel Guide

-While a full Milos experience asks for more time, a layover has a concentrated taste.
+While a full Milos experience asks for more time, a layover has a focused taste.
 Arrive at Adamas Port or Milos Airport.
 Head directly to Adamas town.
 Visit the Milos Mining Museum.
 Enjoy a quick gyros for lunch.

-Take a taxi or bus to Sarakiniko beach for photos.
+Take a cab or bus to Sarakiniko beach for photos.
 Head to Plaka, wander alleys, visit the Archaeological Museum.
 Climb to the Kastro for sunset.
 Enjoy dinner in Plaka or Adamas.
 Depart from Milos.

 Morning: Visit Sarakiniko beach early to avoid crowds.
 Explore the nearby Catacombs of Milos and the Ancient Theater.